bradymholt/dbup-sqlserver-scripting/README.md

         //var result = upgrader.PerformUpgrade(); //Don't do this!
 Do the following instead.

-        ScriptingUpgrader upgradeScriptingEngine = new ScriptingUpgrader(engine);
+        ScriptingUpgrader upgradeScriptingEngine = new ScriptingUpgrader(upgrader);
         var result = upgradeScriptingEngine.PerformUpgrade(args);

         if (!result.Successful)